Federal Election 2019: What people actually think, not what they are saying.

 When thinking about your next qualitative analysis or focus group, social and online media offers you access to colossal volumes of data ready to reveal a myriad of powerful business intelligence to make more informed and accurate decisions.
 If your organisation still doesn’t understand “social media” you simply risk getting left further behind.

-As an official partner, we support some of the leading organisations across Australia with Brandwatch and the AI-powered Crimson technology.
+As an official partner, we support leading organisations across Australia with Brandwatch and their AI-powered technology which is the industry standard.
 We don’t use AI as a “buzzword”.
 We are talking about the building blocks of artificial intelligence which encompass multiple technologies such as machine learning, deep learning, and natural language processing.
 They are all forms of AI and provide both a higher speed to insight and accuracy due to customisation.
 It’s faster than hand coding or traditional market research, with either better or comparable accuracy, and can be applied over colossal volumes of data.

 Want to see more?
 Scroll down and connect with me for a demo to see how you can go deeper into the strategic communications and easily analyse the campaign policy messaging using AI, as well as identify trends in the emotions used in the language.